 In 1955, in Paris, Cornfeld was among the vanguard of the invasion.
 The exiles he met were on the whole well educated.
 Many of them had come to Europe as students, on the GI Bill or on Fulbright grants.
 Theirs was a tolerant society: a mildly Bohemian life-style was expected, and some vague stirring of political radicalism was almost demanded.
 It was a world of frustrated intellectuals, mild neurotics, political nonconformists, and cultural misfits - with the occasional drunk or homosexual.
-Most American businessmen would have written them off as being hopelessly deficient in acquisitive enormous that the originality of his perception has been forgotten.
+Most American businessmen would have written them off as being hopelessly deficient in acquisitive instincts.

+It was the inspiration of Bernie Cornfeld, the psychologist and social worker, to see that these exiles could be remotivated and put to work selling mutual funds to the servicemen.
+His success in doing this was so enormous that the originality of his perception has been forgotten.
 The fact that his recruits were people who had found that their careers were crumbling, or that they had overestimated their talents, did not dismay him, as it might have dismayed some IBM-trained personnel manager.
 Indeed, it may well have served some deep need of his own: for it carried the promise that his recruits would become devoted followers of the man who could perform an act of liberation for them.
 In the beginning, Investors Overseas Services sometimes seemed more like a therapeutic community than a money-making device.